 On June 4, Akmet, an ethnic Kazakh imam from the Changji Hui Autonomous Prefecture in the XUAR, died in police custody under mysterious circumstances.
 There were reports police rushed his funeral and forbade clergy from being present.
 Afterwards, police detained more than 100 persons who posted about the case online.

 Although legal reforms in recent years decreased the use of the death penalty and improved the review process, authorities executed some defendants in criminal proceedings following convictions that lacked due process and adequate channels for appeal.

-There were multiple reports of individuals detained by authorities and held at undisclosed locations.
+There were multiple reports that authorities detained individuals and held them at undisclosed locations for extended periods.

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment